Alytus District Municipality

 The Alytus District Municipality (Alytaus rajono savivaldybė) is a municipality in Alytus County, Lithuania, located in the Dzūkija ethnographic region.

 This municipality was founded in 1950, and until 1953 was a part of the Kaunas Province.
 In 1959, another reorganization of parts of the former Simnas and Daugai municipalities occurred, which included the towns of Simnas and Daugai.
-In 1962 it was expanded more, attaching part of the former Jieznas municipality.
-In 1968 parts of the municipality were attached to the Prienai District Municipality and Trakai District Municipality, and 1969 another part of Varėna District Municipality.
+In 1962 it was expanded further, attaching part of the former Jieznas municipality.
+In 1968 parts of the municipality were attached to the Prienai District Municipality and Trakai District Municipality, and in 1969 another part of Varėna District Municipality.

-The current Coat of Arms of the Alytus district municipality was announced by Lithuanian presidential decree on August 7, 2001.
+The current coat of arms of the Alytus district municipality was announced by Lithuanian presidential decree on August 7, 2001.

 Heritage

 Alytus District Municipality has 72 archeological, 395 historical, 144 art, 29 architectural and 3 urbanistic monuments, as well as 19 hillforts.

 Geography

 The district has 23.5% of its territory covered in forests, mostly pinewoods.
 The largest forests are Punia Pinewood and Noškūnai Forest.
 Peatland makes up 9% of the district.
 The district is also home to the Žuvintas Biosphere Reserve.
 Neman flows northwards through the district, as well as its tributaries Bambena, Peršėkė and Varėnė.
 The district has 70 lakes.